PalisadoesFoundation/talawa-api/INSTALLATION.md

 <br/>

-### Optional:- Managing mongodb database using VSCode extension
+### Optional:- Managing MongoDB database using VSCode extension

-This guide is for `VSCode` users to easily manage their `mongoDB` databases:-
+This guide is for `VSCode` users to easily manage their `MongoDB` databases:-

 1. Install the offical `MongoDB` extension for `VSCode` named `MongoDB for VS Code`.